MahjongPantheon/Tyr/README.md

 **Tyr** is a part of [Pantheon](https://github.com/MahjongPantheon) system.

+Please use our [Bug tracker](https://pantheon.myjetbrains.com/youtrack/issues/TYR) for error reports and feature requests.

 ### Technologies of Tyr

 - Tyr is a _single-page web application_.
 It runs inside your mobile browser.